violenzae/doctor-lookup/README.md

 * _Clone or download from Github Repository._
 *  _Sign up with and receive an API Key from http://betterdoctor.com_
 *  _Sign up with and receive an API Key from https://developer.mapquest.com/_
-* _Create a .env file in the root directory, and add the Better Doctor key to the file: API_KEY: (your key here) and the MapQuest key as: OTHER_API_KEY: (your key here)._
+* _Create a .env file in the root directory, and add the Better Doctor key to the file: API_KEY=your-key-here and the MapQuest key as: OTHER_API_KEY=your-key-here._
-* _Run "npm install" in your terminal in the root directory_
+* _Run "npm install" in your terminal in the root directory._
-* _Open /dist/index.html in your preferred internet browser._
+* _Run "npm run start" in your terminal in the root directory._

 ## Specifications
 | Behavior      | Input         | Output|